oldani/HtmlTestRunner/README.md

 - [ ] Add custom templates
 - [ ] Add xml results
 - [ ] Add support for Python2.7

+## Contributing

+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

+For more info please click [here](./CONTRIBUTING.md)

 ## Credits